ahmadajmi/CSS-Grid-Layout/README.md

 }
 ```

-Or simply we can use the `grid-column` shortcut to set the start and end lines as:
+Or simply we can use the `grid-column` shortcut to set the start, and end lines as:

 ``` scss
 .search   {